email linkedin

 Purpose, Objectives, and Key Question

-In 2013, AMF released its first Task report on marine fuels (Task 41).
-This report highlighted the fact that no alternative fuel option existed without significant added cost or other serious impediments.
-The preferred fuel, HFO, was soon to be banned or restricted due to its high sulfur and fossil carbon content.
+In 2013, AMF released its first Task report on marine fuels (Task 41) highlighting the fact that no alternative fuel option existed that did not add significant costs or pose other serious impediments.
+The preferred marine fuel, heavy fuel oil (HFO), was soon to be banned or restricted due to its high sulfur and fossil carbon content.
 Recent developments, however, have highlighted several new fuel options that should be assessed.

-Task 60 seeked to answer the key question: How can new forms of advanced marine fuels contribute to carbon-neutral shipping in the future?
+Task 60 seeks to answer the following key question: How can new forms of advanced marine fuels contribute to carbon-neutral shipping in the future?

 Activities